ltrgordon/ltrgordon.github.io/jump-kids/README.md

 ## How to Play
 - Open `index.html` in any modern browser.
-- Keyboard: Left/Right to move, Space or Z to jump, D to dash.
+- Keyboard: Left/Right to move, Space or Z to jump, D to dash, S for S1 and F for S2.
 - P to pause/resume.
 After Game Over, press R or Jump to restart.
 - Mobile: Use the on‑screen buttons.